 TIP: If you don’t want to cook the chicken from scratch then just buy precooked wings from the service deli at your local market and make the sauce.
 You can even purchase frozen chicken strips, bake them, and then coat them in the sauce.
 Lots of wonderful easy options.

 However, if you want the BEST you’ll make them from scratch.
 Nothing compares to deep frying your own wings and dippin’ them in this glorious sauce.

-Oddly enough we are going to start out with…ummmm… chicken wings! lol (Sorry for the sarcastic humor…I am sick!
+We are going to start out with…umm… chicken wings! lol (Sorry for the sarcastic humor…I am sick!
 Isn’t there some “get out of being nice” card for that?)

 Rinse your chicken wings.
-Place a wing on the cutting board and with a very sharp meat knife, cut through the middle, where the joints connect.
+Place wing on the cutting board, and with a very sharp meat knife, cut through the middle, where the joints connect.

 This will give you your “drumettes” and your “flats”.
 (Drumettes and flats are highly technical terms!
 Only used by true wing aficionado’s!)
 The tips will be thrown away.
 Continue cutting your wings until they are all cut into flats and drumettes.